This follows on from A is for Authenticity… you haven’t read it yet? Go on then, I’ll wait…

 I asked my American friend for her recommendation and which one’s I should avoid.

-But how does this apply to you if you provide a service?
+But how does this apply to you if you are a charity or provide a service?

-When we start a new brand or a rebrand and have asked our questions so we know who you (authentically) are, then we look at all the different ways people ‘read’ what your brand says about you:
+When we start a new brand or a rebrand we look at all the different ways people try and decode what your brand says about you:

 Name – Does it say what you do?
-If your name isn’t clear do you need a strapline to clarify what you do?
+If your name isn’t clear should you change it or do you need a strapline to clarify what you do?

-Logo – Is it bold and different enough from your competitors?
-Does it establish your style – fun, professional, modern etc?
-Is it used clearly on everything you do so that people can learn to recognise it?
+Logo – Is it clear and different enough from your competitors?
+Does it establish your style – welcoming, professional, modern etc?
+Is it used consistently on everything you do so that people can learn to recognise it?

-Design – Do you have a style, a way of presenting yourself that is consistent?
+Design – Do you have a design style that is consistent?
 Does it communicate how you want to be perceived?
-Are your photos of you and your team rather than stock images?
+Are your photos real rather than stock images?
+Do you have clear visuals to bring your services to life?

-Position – This is your marketing, knowing who your target audience is so that you can ensure you have the right messages where they are likely to look.
+Position – Where do you sit in the market?
+Exactly who is your target audience and how many do you have?
+Charities often have users, supporters and influencers, as well as staff and volunteers.
+They all need the right key messages where they are likely to look.
 Don’t forget your existing clients too.
 Are you communicating with them regularly to help them understand the range of services you provide?

 Promotion – Are there certain times of year where you need to stimulate demand because it’s a quiet time of year?
 Could you offer something of genuine value in addition to a usual service, rather than just discounting?